nkbt/react-copy-to-clipboard/README.md

 ## Development and testing

-To run comprehensive example covering all `InFlux` features, use `npm start`, which will compile `src/example/Example.js`
+To run example covering all `CopyToClipboard` features, use `npm start`, which will compile `src/example/Example.js`

 ```bash
 git clone git@github.com:nkbt/react-copy-to-clipboard.git